 When couples argue, these four horsemen of the apocalypse can work their way in.
 They’re common, and they predict divorce if they hang around.
 Find out how to recognize and stop them.

 Dr. John Gottman, a renowned researcher of marriage and relationships, spent years studying patterns of emotional behavior between partners.

-Once you recognize the Four Horsemen as they enter into in your arguments or your mind, you can better see them for what they are: misleading guides for riding out a rough patch in your relationship.
+Once you recognize the Four Horsemen, you can better see them for what they are.
+They are false guides for riding out a rough patch in your relationship.

 Criticism attacks a partner’s personality or habits.
 Unlike a complaint, which expresses your displeasure with a particular, identifiable action, criticism rejects another’s overall character.

 Example: “You don’t care about the people in your life.
 You are so selfish!”